drseg/swift-fsm/README.md

 Here, `complexDecisionTree()` is a function that returns a `Bool`.
 If it is `true`, the transition is executed, and if it is not, nothing is executed.

-The keyword `condition` is syntactically interchangeable with `matching` - it works with pipe and block syntax, and is chainable (conditions are AND-ed together).
+The keyword `condition` is syntactically interchangeable with `matching` - it works with pipe and block syntax, and is chainable (conditions are `AND`-ed together).

 `matching` and `condition` blocks can also be combined freely: